How To Cite A Syllabus In Apa Style

 If you're citing a syllabus from a previous semester, use the year the course was taught.

-Johnson, L. (2020).
-On the flip side, American Literature Syllabus.
-On top of that, (ENG 202, American Literature).
+Johnson, L. This leads to (ENG 202, American Literature).
+American Literature Syllabus.
+But (2020).
 Department of English, Harvard University.

 In-text citation: (Johnson, 2020) or Johnson (2020)